takuya/simple-app/README.md

 ## what is this ?

 This is http requet mapper.
-This Apps mapping path to uri.  an App for routing to `PATH` in uri to mapped `funciton`.
+This Apps mapping path to uri.

-This framework app aimed at Simple mapping function HTTP RESTful URI .
+This framework aimed at mapping function HTTP RESTful URI.

 ```php